-This museum is charged with atmosphere and continues to spread the image of Florentine history and culture throughout the world, in particular as regards the aspects connected with domestic life.
-Reception rooms adorned with antique furnishings used for meetings, small private studies, dining rooms used for convivial occasions, bedrooms with wall decorations and objects recalling conjugal virtues and the lively kitchen suggesting the bustling variety of domestic tasks.
+The museum and furnished nobleman's home, Palazzo Davanzati in Florence Italy, is charged with atmosphere and charm, holding the secrets regarding domestic life in the middle ages.
+Inside you will find rooms adorned with antique furnishings once used for meetings, a small private study, dining room, bedroom with original wall decorations and the lively kitchen suggesting the bustling variety of domestic tasks.

 The Palazzo was built around the mid-fourteenth century by joining together a number of tower-houses and other properties belonging to the rich Davizzi family.
 In 1578, the palazzo was purchased by Bernardo Davanzati, a successful merchant as well as a famous historian and intellectual.